yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 Another notation exists for functions.
 The lambda notation allows us to create functions without assigning them a name.
-We call them anonymous function.
+We call them anonymous functions.
-We could have written:
+We could also have written:

 ~~~
 g = \y -> 3*3 + y*y